Harry Lorayne: Life and career

-Lorayne grew up in New York's Lower East Side and he learned sleight of hand at the Hamilton Fish Park in the 1930s.
-At age 18, he began to perform as a table magician at Billy Reed's Little Club at 70 E. 55th St. in New York.
-The actor Victor Jory, noted for his role as a magician detective, was a regular visitor to the club.
-Lorayne started performing memory tricks for Jory and Jory's enthusiastic response changed Lorayne's approach to performing.
+Lorayne was born Harry Ratzer and grew up poor on New York's Lower East Side.
+His father was an alcoholic garment cutter and "a violent man" who committed suicide when Lorayne was 12; according to The New York Times:

 Lorayne saw his first card trick when he was six or seven years old, and immediately knew he had to figure out how to do it himself.
 He stole empty milk bottles from in front of apartments in the tenement in which he lived so that he could collect the $.02 deposit on them and be able to afford a deck of cards.
 He worked at it and figured out eight ways to perform the trick.
+He practiced sleight of hand at the Hamilton Fish Park in the 1930s.
+At age 18, he began to perform as a table magician at Billy Reed's Little Club at 70 E. 55th St. in New York.
+The actor Victor Jory, noted for his role as a magician detective, was a regular visitor to the club.
+Lorayne started performing memory tricks for Jory and Jory's enthusiastic response changed Lorayne's approach to performing.

-Lorayne began appearing on national television in 1958 (after hosting a local show of his own in 1951, The Prof. Magic Show), first on I've Got a Secret, where he demonstrated his ability to remember everybody's name in the audience and later appeared on The Ed Sullivan Show and numerous other television shows including Jack Paar, The Merv Griffin Show, The Mike Douglas Show, The Regis Philbin Show, Good Morning America, The Today Show, That's Incredible, David Susskind.
+Lorayne began appearing on national television in 1958 (after hosting a local show of his own in 1951, The Prof. Magic Show), first on I've Got a Secret, where he demonstrated his ability to remember everybody's name in the audience and later appeared on The Ed Sullivan Show and numerous other television shows including Jack Paar, The Merv Griffin Show, The Mike Douglas Show, The Regis Philbin Show, Good Morning America, The Today Show, That's Incredible, and David Susskind.
 He was a regular performer (24 times) on The Tonight Show Starring Johnny Carson.